 I’ve written a book, published in the Summer of 2014, called “The Special Parent’s Handbook”, a hands-on, practical parenting manual for parents of children who are different.

 Diagnosed 2012, with my first chemo treatment the same week as the funeral of a friend who died of breast cancer.
 Had 8 cycles of FEC-T chemo, and then requested a genetic test – a BRCA2 mutation diagnosed in November 2012.
 As a result, I took the decision to have a double mastectomy and reconstruction (Becker expanders) and had the operation the day after leaving a job of 13 years.
 After a year out to travel, in 2014 I was proud to help form #bccww.

 Back at work full time, on Tamoxifen, considering removing my ovaries, and planning more adventures.

 It’s nice to have a place to go where everyone is welcoming and inclusive.
 We all say that we appreciate that opportunity to talk to people who know a bit of what it’s like for us, who can sympathize with our situation when we have a bad day, who are willing to listen to all of our concerns, and who cheer when we have good news to share.

-The people on the chat and indeed on Twitter and in touch with each other all the time, are a real mixture.
+The people on the chat and indeed on Twitter, are in touch with each other all the time, are a real mixture.
 Young and old.
 Younger than you would ever imagine, sadly.

 If you would like to get involved, talk to us at #bccww on Tuesdays at 9pm UK time.
 We’d love to hear from you.